-For the 36,364 traffic accidents registered in the chosen two years on the test-road sectors of the Dutch road system, - of which 2,360 occurred on road-type I and 5.243 on road-type II, during rainfall it was possible to establish the road-surface skidding resistance classes and hourly-volumes (Appendix 3.1.).
+For the 36,364 traffic accidents registered during the chosen two years on the test-road sectors of the Dutch road system, - of which 2,360 occurred on road type I and 5,243 on road type II, during rainfall - it was possible to establish the road-surface skidding resistance classes and volumes per hour.
 About 4% of the accidents occurring on road-surfaces which were made extra slippery by snow, sleet or dust, have not been included in the investigation.

-Accidents during rainfall form more than 20% of the total number of accidents (Appendix 3.2.), while only about $8\frac{1}{2}\%$ of the total vehicle mileage occurred during rainfall.
+'Accidents during rainfall form more than 20%

+of the total number of accidents (see table 4), while only about 8% of the total vehicle mileage occurred during rainfall.
 In total, about 35% of all accidents occurred on a wet road-surface.

-The accidents relate to a road length of about 1100 km on road-type I and about 2300 km on road-type II (Appendix 4).
-More than 40% of the totale vehicle mileage was driven over roads of type I, while less than 30% of all accidents occurred on these roads.
-The average number of vehicles involved in an accident increased from about 1.5. to about 2.5. with increasing hourly-volume of the traffic.
+The accidents relate to a road length of about 1100 km on road type I and about 2300 km on road type II (Figure 2).
+More than 40% of the total vehicle mileage was driven over roads of type I, while less than 30% of all accidents occurred on these roads.

+The average number of vehicles involved in an accident increased from about 1.5 to about 2.5 with increasing volume per hour of the traffic.
 The overall average was nearly 2.
-In the accidents the proportion of goods vehicles amounted to about 20-23%, except on road-type I, where this proportion was less than 16% under conditions of rain.
+In the accidents the proportion of goods vehicles amounted to about 20-23%, except on road type I, where this proportion was less than 16% under conditions of rain.
 However, only 15-17% of the mileage covered relates to goods vehicle traffic.

-In comparison with accidents during rainfall, accidents on wet readsurfaces (but no during rain), occurred less frequently at higher hourly-volumes, than at lower hourly-volumes (Appendix 5).
-Where the hourly-volume of traffic is important to the drying process of the wet road-surface after rain, a relatively lower vehicle mileage should result at higher hourly-volumes with no rain on a wet road-surface, than at a lower hourly-volume.
+In comparison with accidents during rainfall, accidents on wet road-surfaces, but not during rain, occurred less frequently at higher volumes per hour, than at lower volumes per hour (table 5 and 6).
+Where the traffic volume per hour is important to the drying process of the wet road-surface after rain, a relatively lower vehicle mileage could be driven at higher volumes per hour with no rain on a wet road-surface, than at a lower volume per hour.
 However, no data are available in this respect.

-5.2.
-Conclusions from the investigation
+Conclusions from the Investigation

 A lower skidding resistance results in a higher relative road risk.
-Thus the relationship between road-surface skidding resistance and relative road risk can be established, from the investigation carried out according to the requirements of the assignment (Appendix 6).
-In Chapter 2 it was pointed out that many factors have an influence on this relationship.
+Thus the relationship between road-surface skidding resistance and relative road risk can be established, from the investigation carried out according to the requirements of the assignment (see figures 3, 4 and 5).

+It was pointed out that many factors have an influence on this relationship.
 The investigation mainly dealt with the mechanisms of the probably most important of these factors.
-As already indicated in para.
-5.1., a greater relative road risk can be observed for more discontinuous types of roads and for vehicles of a heavier category.
-The relative road risk increases in general with increasing total hourly-volume of traffic, with the exception of the lowest and highest classes (Appendix 7).
+As already indicated a greater relative road risk can be observed for more discontinuous types of roads and for vehicles of a heavier category.
+The relative road risk increases in general with increasing total volume per hour of traffic, with the exception of the lowest and highest classes (Figure 6 and 7).